Reclaiming the European Street

 ‘From Covid-19 we have been reminded, through tragedy and suffering, that we have a shared, globalized vulnerability common to all humanity … The lessons of necessity and solidarity learned during the pandemic must now inform a European-led transition to a just and ecologically sustainable society in its aftermath.’

 President Michael D. Higgins is one of the few public intellectuals to engage regularly with the abstract idea of an alternative European space, and to consistently reimagine it.
 Yet public discussions regarding Ireland’s closer links with the European Union often remain purely utilitarian and economic, or take place only within academia.
-Here, in over twenty lively discourses, President Higgins lays out his vision for Europe.
+Here, in Reclaiming the European Street, in over twenty lively discourses, President Higgins lays out his vision for Europe.

 This is the first gathering of all the President’s Europe-themed speeches from 2016 to 2020.
 They deal with wide-ranging contemporary issues, from the 1916 Centenary celebrations to the Brexit decision of June 2016 and the Covid-19 pandemic: the latter, in particular, has shunted the European Union into a worldwide arena through its role in helping Member States cope with economic and human fallout.